+Departments and Agencies reported on more than 275,630 ARRA funded projects and activities and have completed 192,707 NEPA reviews.
+These reviews consisted of 184,733 CEs, 7,133 EAs, and 841 EISs.
+For those projects and activities associated with completed NEPA reviews, approximately \$300.7 billion ARRA Division A funds are obligated.

-Of all the Departments and Agencies that have completed their NEPA work, there have been a combined total of 215,940 ARRA funded projects and activities completed, with \$167,231,981,025 in funds obligated.
-Over 120,200 NEPA actions were completed for these projects and activities, consisting of 117,730 CEs, 2,243 EAs, and 228 EISs.
-The Departments of Education, Interior, Labor, Treasury and Veterans Affairs have completed all NEPA reviews for Division A funded projects and activities.
-In addition, the Corporation for National and Community Service, Environmental Protection Agency, National Aeronautics and Space Administration, National Endowment for the Arts, Small Business Administration, Social Security Administration, and the United States Agency for International Development have completed all NEPA reviews for Division A funded projects and activities.
+The Departments of Agriculture, Education, Interior, Labor, Treasury and Veterans Affairs have completed all NEPA reviews for all their ARRA Division A funded projects and activities.
+In addition, the Corporation for National and Community Service, Environmental Protection Agency, National Aeronautics and Space Administration, National Endowment for the Arts, Small Business Administration, Social Security Administration, and the United States Agency for International Development have completed all NEPA reviews for all their ARRA Division A funded projects and activities.
+These departments and agencies have a total of more than 195,580 ARRA funded projects and activities, with more than \$155,522,000,000 obligated.
+They have completed more than 106,800 NEPA reviews for these projects and activities, consisting of approximately 104,400 CEs, 2,210 EAs, and 229 EISs.